superstarlifter/doc/docs/how_to/hierarchies.md

 ## How to set a hierarchy for a tree map

+Hierarchies are used to create a relationship amongst categories.
+Hierarchies are used to drill through data.

 To define a hierarchy:
 1. Position columns in the desired order
 2. Highlight the columns